Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 Ride up to Klong Jark Beach and have a paddle, then ride the picturesque road over the hill and down to Tha Kao village.
 You can park here easily, in a carpark near the pier and go to visit the Hornbill Viewpoint, or check out the local shops and restaurants.
 You can also grab a coffee from our favourite stall (more on this later).

 After Tha Kao village, leave the village going north, and ride up over some beautiful hills.
-Continue following the road until this (Location), follow this road keeping left at the fork in the road.
+Continue following the road until this (location), follow this road keeping left at the fork in the road.
 Stay on this road north until you reach the junction of Tong Do Pier.
 The Tong Do pier is worth a walk up as it sticks out over mangrove forests and into the sea.
-If you visit at low tide you should see lots of hunting wading birds trying to snack on the crabs and also some mudskippers hopping their way from puddle to puddle.
+If you visit at low tide you should see lots of wading birds hunting, trying to snack on the crabs and also some mudskippers hopping their way from puddle to puddle.
 Time this stop right for a lunch break and treat yourself to some seafood at Pradu Seafood Restaurant (more on this later) From Tong Do Pier, you can either continue north up the island then double back or continue round as we did.

 Drive south and follow the tree lined road until it finally curves left next to a public park.
-If you are not tired of piers you can park up here and go find another pier (Location) on the other side of the park.
+If you are not tired of piers you can park up here and go find another pier (location) on the other side of the park.
 If not the road curves around and into the main town of the island.
 In town there are restaurants, street food vendors as well as souvenir, alcohol and clothes shops.
 This is a good place to stock up on snacks and supplies (the ubiquitous Honda Click scooters have a good sized storage space under the seat).
-There is even a 7/11 if you are craving a cheese toasty!
+There is even a 7-Eleven convenience store if you are craving a cheese toasty!

 After the town the road continues down south before curving east and back up to the coast you started from.